yukthap8/AIConferenceSetup/README.md

 ```bash
 python test_setup.py
 ```
 If the program is successful, it will print to the terminal.
 If there is an error, it might be because of the interpreter you have selected.
-If you encounter serious errors, refer to the FISD Slack Engineers channel for help.
+If you encounter serious errors, refer to the [FISD AI Engineers](https://join.slack.com/t/fisdaiengineers/shared_invite/zt-2u9uipuvm-Db1YvBvZ~5CSMLtAEZLvIQ) channel for help.

 ### 5. Deactivate the Virtual Environment